SEA-ME/Team_Bugatti_PiRacer/Project 1 - PiRacer/PiRacer Setup/README.md

 2. Go to `http://<raspberrypi_ip_address>:8887`

     <aside>
-    ?Ÿ’?
+    ?Ÿ????
 If you connected with physical game controller, it overrides web control.

     </aside>